zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Returns the distance in grid cells between the two indices
+Returns the distance in grid cells between the two indices.